todokr/sbt-project-switcher/README.md

 ## Requirement
-sbt-project switcher uses [fzf](https://github.com/junegunn/fzf) to filter project.
+sbt-project-switcher uses [fzf](https://github.com/junegunn/fzf) to filter project.
 Install fzf and make sure that the command is in PATH and available.